A new addition theorem for the 3-D Navier-Lam\'e system and its application to the method of fundamental solutions: The MFS for an exterior domain

 Equations \eqref{eq_colo} are then reduced to the linear system

 where $\mathbf{M}\in \mathcal{M}_{3M\times 3N}$, is given by

-$\bm{\alpha}^N=(\bm{\alpha}_1,...,\bm{\alpha}_N)^T \in \R^{3N}$ and $\mathbf{g}^N=(\mathbf{g}(x_1),...,\mathbf{g}(x_M))^T \in \R^{3M}$.
+$\bm{\alpha}^N=(\bm{\alpha}_1,...,\bm{\alpha}_N)^T \in \R^{3N}$ and $\mathbf{g}^M=(\mathbf{g}(x_1),...,\mathbf{g}(x_M))^T \in \R^{3M}$.

-Note that for $N=M$ the matrix $M$ is square and the system may have a unique solution.
-The cases $N>M$ or $M>N$ will produce underdetermined and overdetermined systems respectively.
-In these cases a least square method can be used to construct an approximation.
+When $N=M$ the matrix $\mathbf{M}$ is square, and the system may have a unique solution.
+The cases $N>M$ or $M>N$ produce underdetermined and overdetermined systems, respectively.
+In these cases a least squares method can be used to construct an approximation.